Application-side guidance

 What the user should do next

-The answer should finish with a clear route.
+The answer should finish with a clear route rather than another vague venue mention.

 • Use the Post Office photo page if the real issue is the counter photo stop.